Employment Basics: UAE

 Contracts are for one to two years, and are renewable by mutual agreement.
 Income earned while working in the UAE is tax-free (no tax is deducted in the UAE but you should check for any possible tax liability in your home country).*

-Furnished accommodations or a suitable housing allowance are provided as part of your contract.
+In most cases, a housing allowance are provided as part of your contract.

-Medical Coverage is provide by the hospital and in the case of those on married-status contracts, coverage is also provided to any eligible dependents.
+Medical Coverage is provide by the hospital and in the case of those on family-status contracts, coverage is also provided to any eligible dependents.

 Most Popular